Can you lose your salvation and become unsaved?

-At first glance, these two groups of scriptures seemed to be in conflict with one another.
-One group was full of God’s unconditional promises; the other was full of conditional statements.
+At first glance, these two groups of scriptures seem to be in conflict with one another.
+One group is full of God’s unconditional promises; the other is full of conditional statements.

 But when I read these scriptures through Jesus-glasses, I found not one scripture that said you can lose your salvation.
 Although there are bad consequences to straying or falling from grace, having your Father unchild you is not one of them.

-(If this is news to you, I recommend reading this list of the top 12 promises regarding your eternal security.
-You will be encouraged!)
+(If this is news to you, I recommend reading this list of the top 12 promises regarding your eternal security.)

 There will always be some who say you may be lost at the end.
 (I call them insecurity preachers because their anxious and fear-filled messages are designed to dislodge you from your secure position.)
 But those who say such things make one of two bad assumptions: